 The number one factor determining whether your end product meets your standards is clear communication with your clothing manufacturer, and we’re not just talking about ensuring there’s no language barrier.
 When you speak or correspond with your prospective manufacturer, notice the ease of communicating ideas back and forth.

 Sure, you’re not delving too deep into the initial interview process.
 However, that doesn’t mean that your interview has to be superficial.
 Don’t be afraid to ask tough questions to feel whether this manufacturer might be a good fit for you.

 By ensuring that you and your manufacturer communicate well, you reduce the risk of costly errors in the future.
 Poor communication can cost you both time and money.

 By using these interview questions in addition to some of your own, you can get a good idea about how communication will be with this prospective manufacturer.

-- What’s your turnaround time for a …?
 Find out about their current production schedule.
-It might be a deal-breaker if you need to start production now and they can’t work on your order until five months from now.
+It might be a deal-breaker if you need to start production now, and they can’t work on your order until five months from now.

-- Are you scaleable?
-Sure your first order will be a small one, but what happens when you grow?
+Sure, your first order will be small, but what happens when you grow?
 Is the manufacturer able to grow with you and fill larger orders?